asuresh8/CSCIE599-WebCrawler-Spring2019/README.md

     docker exec -it main-app bash -c "./initialize-django.sh"
     ```

+**Database Migration**
-**PS:** In case a new field is added to the model, the easiest way to update the database is to drop the database, create it again and then run the initialize script. like this:
+In case that a new field is added to the model, the easiest way to update the database
+is by droping the database, creating it again and then run the initialize script:
 ```sql
 drop database test;
 create database test;